Eliomar (footballer, born 1988): Career

 Born in Salvador, Eliomar started out at his hometown club Vitória.
 He would later move to different state to start his senior career with Cardoso Moreira.
 During the 2008 Campeonato Carioca, Eliomar made eight appearances in the process, as the team suffered relegation to the second level of football in Rio de Janeiro.

 In August 2008, Eliomar moved abroad to Serbian club Javor Ivanjica.
 He made his league debut for the side in a 2–2 away draw against Partizan on 18 October 2008.
 In the heights of his spell in Ivanjica, Eliomar netted a hat-trick to give his team a 3–1 over OFK Beograd on 29 September 2012.
 He amassed a total of 95 league appearances and scored 11 goals for Javor in the top flight of Serbian football.

 On 17 January 2013, Eliomar was transferred to Partizan.
 He signed a three-and-a-half-year contract and was given the number 10 shirt.
 On 2 March 2013, Eliomar made his competitive debut for the club in their 2–0 home league win over Donji Srem.
 He appeared in six more league games until the end of the 2012–13 season, as Partizan won the title.

 On 15 July 2013, Eliomar joined Hungarian side Kecskemét on a season-long loan.
 He collected 16 appearances across all competitions over the course of the 2013–14 campaign, scoring three goals.
-In the summer of 2014, Eliomar went to Greece on loan to Pierikos, but switched to fellow Football League club Larissa midway through the 2014–15 season.
+In the summer of 2014, Eliomar went to Greece on loan to Pierikos, but switched to fellow Football League club AEL midway through the 2014–15 season.